 - 1. Aftercare/Reentry

-- 2. Alternatives to Detention
+- 2. Alternatives to Detention and Placement

 - 3. Community-Based Programs & Services

 - 4. Diversion

 - 5. Mentoring, Counseling & Training Programs

 - 6. Job Training

-This grant will also target the reduction of the overrepresentation of youth of color in contact with the juvenile justice system.
+This grant will target the reduction of the overrepresentation of Tribal youth in contact with the juvenile justice system.